Schille/Schille.github.io/content/projects/campervan.md

 {{ resize_image(path="img/bob/bob1.jpg", width=300, height=200, op="fill", float="right") }}
 I found this affordable beauty and bought it from a jumble sale trader.
-The Volkswagen Crafter (shipped in 2017) ticked already many boxes and is almost identical (except for the front and the motor) to the Mercedes-Benz Sprinter.
+The Volkswagen Crafter (shipped in 2017) ticked many boxes and is almost identical (except for the front and the motor) to the Mercedes-Benz Sprinter.
 We gave the van the name "Bob".
 {{ resize_image(path="img/bob/bob0.jpg", width=800, height=550, op="fill") }}

 ## Interior Planning
-To get inspiration for the creation of the inside, my wife and I watch a good amount of YouTube videos from other conversions and we studied professional interior layouts.
-After we bought the panel van, we spend a couple of hours capturing the inner dimensions.
+To get inspiration for the creation of the inside, my wife and I watched a good amount of YouTube videos from other conversions and we studied professional interior layouts.
+After we bought the panel van, we spent a couple of hours capturing the inner dimensions.
 That wasn't easy as there is not a single straight plane in the car.
 Everything is round and molded, hence very complicated to put on paper.